 In April 2015, the FASB issued Accounting Standards Update 2015-03, Interest - Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs.
 Under this guidance, debt issuance costs related to a recognized debt liability are to be presented as a direct deduction from the debt liability rather than as an asset on the balance sheet, consistent with debt discounts.
-For public business entities, the final guidance will be effective for fiscal years beginning after December 15, 2015, and interim periods within those fiscal years.
-Early adoption is permitted.
-The Company intends to adopt the new guidance beginning the first quarter of 2016.
+For public business entities, the final guidance was effective for fiscal years beginning after December 15, 2015, and interim periods within those fiscal years.
+Early adoption was permitted.
+The Company adopted the new guidance beginning the first quarter of 2016.